uni-rhysec/To-do-List/design doc oscar.md

 	- ask user for task name
 	- ask for task desc.
 	- ask for due date using `get date input`
+	- if the date is invalid cancel the operation
 	- no return
 - modify
 	- select task using 1-based index